ZhangFirst1/MIPS/README.md

 # MIPS
-This is a Tiny MIPS CPU
+This is a Tiny MIPS CPU.

 Please temporarily check the master branch for details